 Do you have a chocolate banana bread in your repertoire?
 Even if you do you need to add this recipe.
 This recipe is easy, requires only one bowl and made with pantry staple ingredients!

-This Chocolate Banana bread is like a combination of banana bread and brownies.
+This bread is like a combination of a moist banana bread and rich fudgy brownies.
 Need we say more?
 You won't be able to resist the fudgy, chewy texture with the subtle banana flavor.
 Truly a kitchen classic.

 Keep a stash of ripe bananas in the freezer so you can make these banana recipes any time the craving hits.